learn-co-curriculum/conditional-readme/README.md

 # Control Flow

 ## Objectives

-1. Define control flow for when a Ruby program is executed.
+- Define control flow for when a Ruby program is executed.
-2. Implement control flow in different ways.
+- Implement control flow in different ways.
-3. Use `if`, `else`, and `elsif` statements.
+- Use `if`, `else`, and `elsif` statements.

 ## Video

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dcNgPOZCaBk" frameborder="0"
 allowfullscreen></iframe><p><a href="https://www.youtube.com/watch?v=dcNgPOZCaBk">Ruby Conditionals</a></p>

-## What is Control Flow?
+## Define Control Flow

-> A control flow construct is a language feature which disrupts the normal progression to the next statement and conditionally or unconditionally branches to another location in source code.
+> A control flow construct is a language feature which disrupts the normal
+> progression to the next statement and conditionally or unconditionally
+> branches to another location in source code.
 > –– [Robert Klemme](http://blog.rubybestpractices.com/posts/rklemme/004-Control_Flow.html)

 In other words, control flow lets you tell your program what code to execute conditionally.
 As humans, we actually enact flow control *every day*.
 For instance, if you are hungry, you will go and get a snack.
 Otherwise, you'll stay put and continue to read this awesome readme.

 Control flow is an important part of Ruby programming and web development.
 In the context of a web application, for example, you can easily think of content or functionality on a website you've visited that is only available to a user *if* that user is logged in.

 ## Implementing Control Flow

-There are a number of ways to tell your program to conditionally execute certain code, the basic forms of which are:
+There are several ways to tell your program to conditionally execute certain code, the basic forms of which are:

-* `if`, `else`, and `elsif` statements,
+- `if`, `else`, and `elsif` statements,
-* `case` statements,
+- `case` statements,
-* loops.
+- loops.

-In this reading, we're going to discuss the first group of these "conditional" statements: `if`, `else`, and `elsif`.
+In this reading, we're going to discuss the first group of these "conditional"
+statements: `if`, `else`, and `elsif`.

 ### `if` Statements

 One of the most common ways to enact control flow is the `if` statement.
 Whatever block of code that follows the `if` statement will get evaluated—i.e. read and enacted by the computer.
 If this evaluation of the `if` statement results in `true`, then the code through to the associated `end` statement will run.

 Let's look at a few examples: